-GRE Scores help you stay ahead of the other students applying to your favourite business school or a law school.
-Universities in the USA and other developed countries expect international students to be proficient in analytical and logical skills to cope with the MBA/LAW curriculum.
+GRE Scores help you stay ahead of the other students applying to your favourite (University including business and law).
+Universities in the USA and other developed countries expect international students to be proficient in analytical and logical skills to cope with the (Masters Curriculum).
 Hence, the GRE Syllabus is designed and classified into three types to help universities/schools rapidly analyse whether an international student is capable to enrol in their institution.

 The three divisions of the GRE Syllabus are:

 - GRE Quantitative Reasoning Syllabus